 Breast augmentation is a risky procedure, yet it can yield the most stunning results when carried out by a competent doctor.
-Whether you have recently gotten your breasts augmented or are considering going under the knife, we answer the following question for you,
+Whether you have recently gotten your breasts augmented or are considering going under the knife, I answer the following question for you,

 “Can you go braless after breast augmentation?”.

 In general, you should avoid going braless for at least six weeks after your breast augmentation surgery.
 During this time period, your breasts need ample support to ensure optimal healing.
 Even after the recovery period has elapsed, you should only consider going braless for special occasions.

 Wearing a bra is a normal practice for every woman.
 However, it is increasingly important for someone with augmented breasts, as heavier breasts are more susceptible to the effects of gravity.
 Consequently, they need constant help to maintain their perky shape.
 If you are unsure about the best bra for your post-augmentation breasts, keep reading!